keeganedwin/keeganedwin/README.md

 5. I have also been learning to use Figma and have only come as far as creating low-fidelity wireframes.

-I have been working under the guidance of https://github.com/phantasmagoriadigital and https://github.com/esthercheran, thus am

 🌱 Currently learning to:
-- Build components
+- Build components on Figma
-- Use Flexboxes and Alignments
+- Use Flexboxes and Alignments - The Odin Project